apitoolkit/apitoolkit-landing/content/blog/How-to-Prevent-Sending-sensitive-Data-to-APItoolkit-during-integration/index.md

 ## How to Prevent Sensitive Data Exposure(A Multi-Layered Approach)

 We understand the importance of safeguarding sensitive data, especially while using our service for API traffic capture.
-In this guide, we will walk you through several effective techniques to protect critical information and maintain proper API security.
+In this section, we will walk you through several effective techniques to protect critical information and maintain proper API security.

 #### 1. Data Masking by Shield Confidential Fields